-We draw attention to note (9) to the accompanying consolidated financial statements, Gaza Power Generating Company (GPGC) is currently exposed to credit risk as all of its revenues from the use of the power plant to generate electric capacity is generated from one customer, Palestinian Energy and Natural Resources Authority (PENRA).
+We draw attention to note (9) to the accompanying consolidated financial statements, the revenues of Gaza Power Generating Company (GPGC) from the use of the power plant to generate electric capacity is generated from one customer, Palestinian Energy and Natural Resources Authority (PENRA).
 To the date of the financial statements, PENRA has not provided GPGC with the letter of credit of U.S. \$ 20,000,000 as required by the Power Purchase Agreement.
 Our opinion is not modified in respect of this matter.